 For example, your fitness center may need to close for several weeks for restoration after a fire.
 Business interruption insurance would cover downtime costs, such as rent and wages.
 That way you can still pay your creditors and employees during the interruption.

 Talk to a licensed Insureon agent to add business interruption coverage to your BOP.

-A business owner’s policy offers protection for many common sports and fitness risks, but it doesn’t protect your employees or guard against professional mistakes.
+A business owner’s policy offers protection for many common sports and fitness business risks, but it doesn’t protect your employees or guard against professional mistakes.
 Business owners should also consider:

 Professional liability insurance: This policy covers legal expenses related to mistakes or negligence, such as a claim that a workout technique caused an injury.
 It's sometimes referred to as errors and omissions insurance (E&O).